 - b) Long-term (usually 10-20 years or more) goals usually involve and investments for this purpose focus on enhancing value while staying ahead of the inflation curve.

-Someone looking for investment options with minimum risk but with a stable wealth can consider bonds and diversified investment spreads like mutual funds.
+Someone looking for investment plans with minimum risk but with a stable wealth can consider bonds and diversified investment spreads like mutual funds.
 These investment options are stable, where money invested is shielded from market fluctuations, Though the returns are limited, but investment in almost every case is guaranteed.
 Let’s look at some of the top investment options available today.

 Insurance Plans with Guaranteed Returns